saresrg/www-k6sny-org/docs/acknowledgements.md

 ## Webmasters

-The sunnyvaleares.org website was previously maintained by Andreas Ott, K6OTT.
+The original Sunnyvale ARES website was maintained by Andreas Ott, K6OTT.

-The saresrg.org website was created by Rick Eversole, N6RNO, and later maintained by Peter Chow, W0NG and Jeffrey Shimbo, AK6TG.
+The SARES Repeater Group website was created by Rick Eversole, N6RNO, and later maintained by Peter Chow, W0NG and Jeffrey Shimbo, AK6TG.

 ## City of Sunnyvale